openBackhaul/MicroWavePerformanceProxy/README.md

 # MicroWavePerformanceProxy

 ### Location
-The AutomatedLinkAcceptanceProxy belongs to the NetworkApplications.
+The MicroWavePerformanceProxy belongs to the NetworkApplications.

 ### Description
 The MWPP microservice acts as a proxy between the MicroWaveDeviceInventory and an external tool, e.g. APT (in which the performance data shall be stored).